 Hearing the diagnosis of fibromyalgia (FM) can be a very scary thing.
-But, if you are a parent and it is your child being diagnosed, it can be terrifying.
+But, if you are a parent and it is your child who has a diagnosis, it can be terrifying.
 Do you suspect your child may have fibromyalgia?
-It is easy to tell if they might be suffering from an ear infection or strep throat.
-However, fibromyalgia can be tricky.
 There is no simple throat swab or actual test to confirm or deny the existence of fibromyalgia.
-If you notice your child complaining of being tired all the time, feeling achy, and having problems sleeping, you may suspect fibromyalgia.
+If you notice your child complaining of fatigue all the time, feeling achy, and having problems sleeping, you may suspect fibromyalgia.
 However, these symptoms can be part of a number of illnesses.
 This is why fibromyalgia is often overlooked in children and teens.
-It is also pretty rare, as it is mostly seen in adults.
+It is also pretty rare, as it is mostly common in adults.
 Most people with FM are women over the age of 18.
 Children only make up around 7 percent of those with fibromyalgia.

 Fibromyalgia is part of a group of conditions called musculoskeletal pain syndrome, or MSPS.
-When children have FM it is referred to as juvenile primary fibromyalgia syndrome, or JPFS.
-If the child has another co-existing condition, such as arthritis, it is then called juvenile secondary fibromyalgia syndrome.
+When children have FM, we consider it as juvenile primary fibromyalgia syndrome, or JPFS.
+If the child has another co-existing condition, such as arthritis, it is a juvenile secondary fibromyalgia syndrome.

 The following symptoms are often seen in children and teens with fibromyalgia.